bookkity/bookkity/articles/0002-toward-functional-paradigm-fundamental-concepts-in-java.md

     }
 }
 ```
-But that will affect change method signature in our interface
+But that will affect the method signature change in our interface.
 ```java
 interface FlightLoader {